Anaphylaxis – First aid care

 - Stings from insects such as wasps, bees, fire ants and hornets

-Individuals who suffered from any kind of severe allergic reaction previously should consult their doctor if an epinephrine autoinjector should be prescribed that will be taken with them wherever they go.
+Individuals suffering from any kind of severe allergic reaction should consult their doctor.
+Bring an epinephrine autoinjector at all times.

 As part of first aid care for individuals suffering from an anaphylaxis shock, once the EpiPen is administered, immediately call for emergency assistance since the individual still requires monitoring.